taylorgrant/TimeSeries/README.md

 Functions and scripts for time series analysis.
-Primarily looking at fractional integration.
+Primarily interested in fractional integration.